Canon 1Ds vs Nikon D610

 One difference between the cameras concerns the presence of an on-board flash.
 The D610 has one, while the 1Ds does not.
 While the built-in flash of the D610 is not very powerful, it can at times be useful as a fill-in light.

 The 1Ds writes its imaging data to Compact Flash cards, while the D610 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D610 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 Connectivity comparison: Canon 1Ds vs Nikon D610